Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q1: Has the TCF paradigm reached its performance ceiling by scaling item encoders to over 100 billion parameters?

-Interestingly, we find that the TCF model with the 350M parameter LM shows the worst results for all three datasets and with both DSSM and SASRec backbones, despite not being the smallest text encoder.
+Interestingly, we find that the TCF model with the 350M parameter LM exhibits the poorest performance across all three datasets, regardless of whether it uses the DSSM or SASRec backbone.
+However, the 350M LM is not the smallest text encoder.
 This could happen because the scaling relationship between text encoder size and performance is not necessarily strictly linear.
-However, by examining the pre-training code and official documentation, we discovered that the 350M-parameter OPT was implemented with several differences compared to all other versions.\footnote{For instance, in all other pre-trained models, the layernorm layer is implemented before the attention layer, while in the 350M model, it is opposite.
+However, by examining the pre-training code and official documentation, we discover that the 350M-parameter OPT was implemented with several differences compared to all other versions.\footnote{For instance, in all other pre-trained models, the layernorm layer is implemented before the attention layer, while in the 350M model, it is opposite.
 Plus, its embedding \& hidden layer dimensions are also set differently.} This provides an explanation for our results.
-Additionally, beyond the discussion scope of this paper, we also observe that TCF with the SASRec backbone largely outperforms that with the DSSM backbone.
-A similar finding has also been reported in much previous literature~\citep{yuan2023go,hidasi2015session,sun2019bert4rec,zhou2020s3}.
+Additionally, beyond the discussion scope of this paper, we also note that TCF utilizing the SASRec backbone shows significantly superior performance compared to TCF with the DSSM backbone.
+Similar findings were reported in much previous literature~\citep{kang2018self,sun2019bert4rec}.
 One possible reason for this is that representing users using their interacted items is more effective than using solely the userID feature.
-Another reason could be that the SASRec architecture, based on the sequence-to-sequence (seq2seq) training approach, is more powerful than the DSSM architecture, which predicts the <user, item> pair.
+Another reason could be that the SASRec architecture, based on the sequence-to-sequence (seq2seq) training approach, is more powerful than the two-tower DSSM architecture.

-\section{Q2: Can the 175B parameter LM achieve universal text representation?}
+\section{Q2: Can the 175B LLM achieve universal item representation for RS?}

+We are curious about whether a LLM with 175B parameters possess a degree of universality in text encoding.
+Unlike the objective NLP tasks, here we examine this property using personalized recommendation as a downstream task.